Skip to main content

 AACAP Robert L. Stubblefield, MD Delegate to the American Medical Association’s (AMA) Resident and Fellow Section

-The award was established through a gift from Mrs. Alice Stubblefield in honor of her late husband and former AACAP President, Robert L. Stubblefield, MD.
-The award supports one AACAP resident or fellow member to participate in the American Medical Association (AMA) House of Delegates as AACAP’s Resident Fellow Section delegate.
-The Stubblefield delegate attends the June Annual Meeting and the November Interim Meeting each year.
+The award was established through a gift from Mrs. Alice Stubblefield in honor of her late husband, former AACAP President Robert L. Stubblefield, MD.
+It supports two AACAP members serving as Resident & Fellow Section (RFS) delegates to the American Medical Association (AMA) House of Delegates (HOD) by funding transportation, hotel, and per diem expenses for both the Annual and Interim Meetings each year.

-• Candidates must be enrolled in a child psychiatry residency, integrated training, or fellowship program; or
+• Enrolled in a child and adolescent psychiatry residency, integrated training, or fellowship program; or

 • Award shall not exceed more than two consecutive years.

-• All program funds are contingent upon receipt of adequate funding from our sponsors.
+• All program funds are contingent upon receipt of adequate funding from AACAP sponsors.

 • AACAP reserves the right to waive liabilities.

-Applications may be submitted electronically to govaffairs@aacap.org no later than Friday, January 12, 2024 and must include the following:
+Applications must be submitted electronically to govaffairs@aacap.org no later than March 9, 2026, and must include the following:

-• A letter of support from chief of child and adolescent psychiatry, or department of psychiatry chair.
+• A letter of support from either the chief of child and adolescent psychiatry or the chair of the department of psychiatry.

 Quick Links